Kinematics of robotic manipulators - forward kinematics 1

 The corresponding elementary rotation matrices RX(θ) and RY(θ) for rotation about the X and Y axes respectively are:

-Rotation matrices can be multiplied to obtain a transformation matrix for a series of frame rotations.
+Rotation matrices can be multiplied by dot product to obtain a transformation matrix for a series of frame rotations.
 Thus if the rotation of frame 0 to frame 1 about axis Z0 is angle θ and the rotation of frame 1 to frame 2 about axis Z1 is angle φ then:

-The reverse rotational transformation matrix from frame 1 to frame 0 is the transpose of R01, i.e.R10 = (R01)T
+The reverse rotational transformation matrix from frame 0 to frame 1 is the transpose of R01

 Translation of co-ordinate frames

-Figs.7a and 7b show rotated co-ordinate frame 1 translated in the XY plane from its original position coincident with the origin of frame 0.
+Figs.7a and 7b below show co-ordinate frame 1 rotated and then translated in the XY plane from its original position coincident with frame 0.

 In Fig 7a consider point p in space represented by position vector p1 in frame 1 with co-ordinates x1 and y1.
 Point p is also represented by position vector p0 in frame 0.
 However, vectors p1 and p0 cannot be added legitimately because co-ordinate frames 0 and 1 are not parallel.
 Vector t10 is the position vector of the origin of frame 1 in frame 0.